Moonflower Teahouse

 Darjeeling

-A Hannish variety of tea.
-It is often referred to as the 'Champagne of teas.'
-When steeped properly it has musky-sweet tasting notes similar to muscat wine.
+A Hannish variety of tea, it is often referred to as the 'Champagne of teas.'
+When steeped properly, it has musky-sweet tasting notes similar to muscat wine.
 But it can also have delicate vegetal, mossy, fruity, and citrus flavors.
 However, if steeped for too long, its bitterness becomes more potent, which can be unpleasant to most.

 DRINKS